What is the eisenhower matrix?

 The Importance of using The Eisenhower Matrix

-By organizing your time and duties in this manner, you may avoid mindlessly working on various projects for hours on end.
+By organizing your time and duties in this manner, your product manager may avoid mindlessly working on various projects for hours on end.
 Instead, direct your thoughtless effort where it belongs and devote your full attention to the tasks that require it.

 The Benefits of The Eisenhower Matrix